 We have established that most voice searches are in question form.
 And we briefly touched on the importance of identifying what questions could be asked about your products or service.
 The best way of providing answers to those questions is within your digital content.
 Create blogs within your content which answers all your customers questions.
 Also don’t forget to make use of a FAQ section within your website as we discussed earlier.
 Quality content, which is accurate and answers all the consumers questions ranks highly with Google.
 Content like this will put you well on the way to getting on that elusive first page.

 “What are the basics of voice search SEO?”

 Think like a consumer.
 Answer some of your own questions.
-Remember that voice search is used by everyday people, asking everyday questions.
+Remember that voice search is in use by everyday people, asking everyday questions.
 It is not based on a few keywords.
-It’s also essential to remember that voice search is in the main, used for finding local businesses so make sure your content covers this aspect thoroughly.
+It’s also essential to remember that voice search is mainly in use for finding local businesses.
+So, make sure your content covers this aspect thoroughly.
 Learn how to make your content local and finally, get listed as this is a fail safe way of ensuring your business gets hits.
-To find out how you can get started with your company’s voice search SEO, contact AIM Internet, our Digital Agency in Dudley, today.

 Contact our digital agency today in Dudley, Black Country

 The name “Black Country” was given to the region in the mid-nineteenth century, as you may be aware.
 This was caused by the smoke from the thousands of ironworking foundries and forges.
 Dudley, is the ‘capital’ of the Black Country.
 It was founded in 1974 as a metropolitan borough in England’s West Midlands area.
 Dudley was also one of the first cities in the United Kingdom to experience the Industrial Revolution.
 It became a manufacturing centre in the nineteenth century thanks to its iron, coal, and limestone factories.
 This lasted until the 1980s, when they started to decline and relocated their commercial centre to the Merry Hill Shopping Centre nearby.